katehedgpeth/bird_song/README.md

 - [x] show recording attribution
 - [x] filter by species group
 - [x] enable user to enter any location by code
+- [x] :bangbang: Playwright ports are not getting shutting down on exit

 ## Data Features
 - Written in Elixir, and uses Phoenix's LiveView framework for the front-end